Profile Applicability: Level 1

 If using a Kubelet configuration file, check that there is an entry for

-authentication: anonymous: enabled
+authentication: anonymous: enabled set to 0.-

 SSH to the relevant node and execute the following command on each node to find the appropriate Kubelet config file: